l0lvl/CoCoLoCa/README.md

 This design attempts to cover both the installation and provide jumpers for the text mode settings.

 The main PCB (assuming I've interpreted the instructions correctly and failed to make any mistakes) should let you substitute the new MC6847T1/XC80652P VDG in place of the old MC6847.
-This project is likely of little interest to many, as I can't imagine it would be easy to find the chip.
-That being said, I have one and thought this would be fun project for #septandy this year, so here we are.
+This project is likely of little use to many, as I can't imagine it would be easy to find the chip.
+That being said, I have one and thought this would be fun project for #septandy this year.

 The main PCB has two fly out lines that have to go to the SAM chip.
 I plan to make another PCB to avoid soldering to the chip directly or using clip on leads that tend to fall off.